HarshaKy/docker/README.md

 Reducing layers (reducing image size)
 1. Combine commands to run in a single line.
 (For ex: use '&& \' to run multiple install commands)
+2. Use export instead of save.
+3. Choose smaller base image.